dburkart/pgfifo/README.md

 Barebones pub/sub message queue built on top of Postgres.

 Inspired by pgq and other implementations of this idea around the internet.
-This is the smallest useful subset (in my opinion) of useful features for this type of thing.
+This is the smallest useful subset (in my opinion) of features for this type of thing.

 ## Usage